 Pandora’s Box in Public Schools and Society At Large

-As a result of biblical principles being removed from the public school system, a Pandora box was opened to allow other ideologies and religions to permeate public schools affecting society at large.
+As a result of biblical principles being removed from the public school system, a Pandora's box was opened to allow other ideologies and religions to permeate public schools, affecting society at large.
 The Humanist Manifesto I, II, and III replaced the Bible as the moral authority in public schools and, in turn, in America.
 In the early 1930s, a small group of humanists made it their mission to eradicate the Christian influences in America’s public schools and replace them with a new religion—humanism.
 Additionally, humanistic tenets like the Humanist Manifesto I, II, and III are now evident in many areas of public education, including instructional content, policies, and culture.
 More humanistic headway was gained when nonprofit organizations made it their mission to cleanse public schools of Christian influences as a means of upholding the First Amendment (e.g., American Civil Liberties Union [ACLU], Americans United [AU] for Separation of Church and State, and Freedom From Religion Foundation [FFRF]) (Marker, B. K., 2020, p.
 2-3).

 Waning Christian Influence

 As these organizations continue their fight to eradicate Christian influences, controversies have increased over what should be taught to American students.
 Joel Spring’s work concludes that American schools are plagued with controversy over content and purpose.
 Spring points out unanswered questions leading to controversy, such as, “Should there be a consensus of political values in the United States, and should public schools develop that consensus?
-Should public schools develop emotional or patriotic attachments to symbols of the state through the use of songs, literature, and history?
+Should public schools develop emotional or patriotic attachments to symbols of the state through songs, literature, and history?
 Should the purpose of teaching history be the development of patriotic feelings?
 Does the teaching of patriotism in schools throughout the world increase the potential for international conflict?
 Who or what government agency should determine the political values taught in public schools?”
 (Spring, J., 2019).

-Other writers are trying to provide answers by attempting to bring back America’s Christian heritage in their work.
+Other writers are trying to provide answers by bringing back America’s Christian heritage in their work.
 A project by Peter Marshall and David Barton aims to ensure that textbooks teach that the United States is a Christian nation.
-In addressing the California wildfires and Hurricane Katrina, Marshall gained some notoriety by claiming they were a result of God’s punishment for tolerating gays.
+In addressing the California wildfires and Hurricane Katrina, Marshall gained some notoriety by claiming they resulted from God’s punishment for tolerating gays.
 Peter Marshall Ministries’ website declares, “There is the urgent necessity of recovering the original American vision and the truth about our Christian heritage.
-How can we restore America if we don’t know who we are?”
+How can we restore America if we do not know who we are?”
 (Spring, J., 2019).

 Ongoing Racial Divisiveness